 “ 1106.02 Devices.
 Work zone traffic control devices and combinations of devices shall meet crashworthiness standards for their respective categories.
 The categories are as follows.

 Category 1 includes small, lightweight, channelizing and delineating devices that have been in common use for many years and are known to be crashworthy by crash testing of similar devices or years of demonstrable safe performance.
 These include cones, tubular markers, plastic drums, and delineators, with no attachments (e.g. lights).
-Category 1 devices manufactured after December 31, 2019 shall be MASH-16 compliant.
-Category 1 devices manufactured on or before December 31, 2019, and compliant with NCHRP 350 or MASH 2009, may be used on contracts let before December 31, 2024.
+Category 1 devices shall be MASH compliant.

 Category 2 includes devices that are not expected to produce significant vehicular velocity change but may otherwise be hazardous.
 These include vertical panels with lights, barricades, temporary sign supports, and Category 1 devices with attachments (e.g. drums with lights).
-Category 2 devices manufactured after December 31, 2019 shall be MASH-16 compliant.
-Category 2 devices manufactured on or before December 31, 2019, and compliant with NCHRP 350 or MASH 2009, may be used on contracts let before December 31, 2024.
+Category 2 devices shall be MASH compliant.

 Category 3 includes devices that are expected to cause significant velocity changes or other potentially harmful reactions to impacting vehicles.
 These include crash cushions (impact attenuators), truck mounted attenuators, and other devices not meeting the definitions of Category 1 or 2.
-Category 3 devices manufactured after December 31, 2019 shall be MASH-16 compliant.
-Category 3 devices manufactured on or before December 31, 2019, and compliant with NCHRP 350 or MASH 2009, may be used on contracts let before December 31, 2029.
+Category 3 devices manufactured after December 31, 2019 shall be MASH compliant.
+Category 3 devices manufactured on or before December 31, 2019, and compliant with NCHRP 350, may be used on contracts let before December 31, 2029.
 Category 3 devices shall be crash tested for Test Level 3 or the test level specified.

-Category 4 includes portable or trailer-mounted devices such as arrow boards, changeable message signs, temporary traffic signals, and area lighting supports.
+Category 4 includes portable or trailer-mounted devices such as sign supports, speed feedback displays, arrow boards, changeable message signs, temporary traffic signals, and area lighting supports.
 It is preferable for Category 4 devices manufactured after December 31, 2019 to be MASH-16 compliant; however, there are currently no crash tested devices in this category, so it remains exempt from the NCHRP 350 or MASH compliance requirement.

-For each type of device, when no more than one MASH-16 compliant is available, an NCHRP 350 or MASH-2009 compliant device may be used, even if manufactured after December 31, 2019.”
+For each type of device, when no more than one MASH compliant is available, an NCHRP 350 compliant device may be used, even if manufactured after December 31, 2019.”

 Revise Articles 1106.02(g), 1106.02(k), and 1106.02(l) to read: